Better-Planet-Laboratory/global-agland-2015/evaluation/README.md

 Note: there were multiple land cover definitions that are of interest:

-* 4 - grazing native vegetation - lu_codev7n 210
+* 210 - Grazing native vegetation
-* 7 - grazing modified pastures - lu_codev7n 320
+* 320 - Grazing modified pastures
-* 10 - irrigated pastures - lu_codev7n 420
+* 420 - Irrigated pastures

-At first, it was unclear whether "grazing native vegetation" should be included (i.e. whether it would count as "land used mainly for grazing" as per the census).
-We tried once including it and once without.
-The maps including grazing native vegetation match better, and the definitions match better, so we decided to move forward including all of the above.
+The comparisons look like:

 ##### *all_correct_to_FAO_scale_itr3_fr_0*